Most probable paths for developed processes: Introduction

 \subsection{Outline}

 In Section~\ref{sec:context}, we set the context, survey the fundamental constructions used in the paper including development and anti-development of processes and prove the first result on variations of curves and development.
-Section~\ref{sec:eqs} contains the main results of the paper with the general equations for most probable paths for developed processes.
+Section~\ref{sec:eqs} contains the main results of the paper with the general equations for developed most probable paths.
 We treat multiple particular cases in Section~\ref{sec:examples}.
-In Section~\ref{sec:submersions}, we cover paths the results as projections through subjective submersions and where the dynamics can be lifted to the top space, e.g. homogeneous spaces.
-Section~\ref{sec:diffeos} covers Sobolev diffeomorphis and actions on those on landmark spaces as appearing in shape analysis.
-We end the paper with numerical examples on several manifolds in Section~\ref{sec:numerics}.
+In Section~\ref{sec:submersions}, we cover paths that result as projections through surjective submersions and where the dynamics can be lifted to the top space, e.g., homogeneous spaces.
+Section~\ref{sec:diffeos} covers Sobolev diffeomorphisms and actions on those on landmark spaces as appearing in shape analysis.
+We emphasize the fact that we can consider the landmark spaces as the base space of a submersion from the Lie group of Sobolev diffeomrophisms, so part of the motivation for studying Lie groups in Section~\ref{sec:examples} and submersions in Section~\ref{sec:submersions} is their eventual application in Section~\ref{sec:diffeos}.
+We end the paper with numerical examples on several manifolds in Section~\ref{sec:numerics}, which include Lie groups and landmarks.